Kr0nus97/Unfiltered/README.md

 -   **Responsive Design**: UI adapts to mobile and desktop, including bottom navigation for mobile.

 ## Troubleshooting Authentication Errors
-If you encounter authentication errors (e.g., "Authentication Error: Failed to get authentication state." or issues with Google Sign-In popups):
+If you encounter authentication errors (e.g., "Authentication Error: Failed to get authentication state.", issues with Google Sign-In popups, or **"Invalid Domain"** errors):

+1.  **Verify `.env.local` Configuration**:
-1.  **Double-check `.env.local`**: Ensure all `NEXT_PUBLIC_FIREBASE_` variables are correctly copied from your Firebase project settings.
+    *   Ensure all `NEXT_PUBLIC_FIREBASE_` variables are correctly copied from your Firebase project settings into the `.env.local` file at the root of your project.
+    *   **Crucial**: After creating or modifying `.env.local`, **you MUST restart your Next.js development server** (`npm run dev`).
+Next.js only loads these variables at build time or server start.
-    *   **Specifically for "Firebase: Error (auth/api-key-not-valid)"**: This error means the `NEXT_PUBLIC_FIREBASE_API_KEY` in your `.env.local` file is either missing, incorrect, or not being loaded properly.
+    *   **Specifically for "Firebase: Error (auth/api-key-not-valid)"**: This means the `NEXT_PUBLIC_FIREBASE_API_KEY` in your `.env.local` file is either missing, incorrect, or not being loaded properly.
         *   Go to your Firebase project settings > General tab.
         *   Under "Your apps", select your web app.
         *   Find the `apiKey` value in the `firebaseConfig` object.
         *   Ensure this exact `apiKey` value is set for `NEXT_PUBLIC_FIREBASE_API_KEY` in your `.env.local` file.
-        *   Make sure you've restarted your Next.js development server (`npm run dev`) after creating or modifying the `.env.local` file, as Next.js only loads environment variables at build time or server start.

 2.  **Firebase Authentication Setup**:
+    *   In the Firebase console, go to **Authentication** -> **Sign-in method** tab.
-    *   Verify that Google is enabled as a Sign-in provider in your Firebase project (Authentication -> Sign-in method).
+    *   Confirm that **Google** is **ENABLED** as a sign-in provider.
-    *   Confirm your project support email is set if required by Google provider.
+    *   Ensure your project support email is set if required by the Google provider.

-3.  **Authorized Domains**: In Firebase console (Authentication -> Settings -> Authorized domains), make sure `localhost` is listed for development.
-If deploying, add your deployed domain.
+3.  **Authorized Domains (VERY IMPORTANT for "Invalid Domain" errors)**:
+    *   In the Firebase console, go to **Authentication** -> **Settings** (tab).
+    *   Under the **Authorized domains** section, click "Add domain".
+    *   **For local development**:
+        *   Add `localhost`.
+(This is often added by default, but verify).
+        *   If your app runs on a specific port locally (like `http://localhost:9002` which is the default for this project), `localhost` usually covers this.
+Some older Firebase setups might have required the port, but typically just `localhost` is sufficient.
+    *   **For deployed applications**: Add the domain where your application is hosted (e.g., `your-app-name.vercel.app`, `www.yourdomain.com`).
+    *   The `authDomain` (e.g., `unfiltered-laoar.firebaseapp.com` from your config) is automatically authorized, but issues can arise if the calling domain (where your Next.js app is running) isn't explicitly in this list.

-4.  **API Key Restrictions**: If you have restricted your Firebase API key (Google Cloud Console -> APIs & Services -> Credentials), ensure it allows access from your web app's domain (and `localhost` for development) and has the necessary Firebase service permissions (e.g., Identity Toolkit API for authentication).
-For initial setup, it's often easier to leave the API key unrestricted and tighten security later.
+4.  **API Key Restrictions (Advanced)**:
+    *   If you have restricted your Firebase API key in the Google Cloud Console (APIs & Services -> Credentials):
+        *   Ensure it allows access from your web app's domain (and `localhost` for development).
+        *   Verify it has the necessary Firebase service permissions (e.g., "Identity Toolkit API" for authentication).
+        *   For initial setup and troubleshooting, it's often easier to temporarily remove restrictions on the API key and then re-apply them one by one to identify the issue.

-5.  **Browser Pop-up Blockers**: Ensure your browser is not blocking the Google Sign-In pop-up.
+5.  **Browser Pop-up Blockers**: Ensure your browser is not blocking the Google Sign-In pop-up window.
+Try disabling pop-up blockers for your development site.

+6.  **Third-Party Cookies**: Some browsers or extensions might block third-party cookies, which can interfere with Google Sign-In.
+Try allowing third-party cookies for `google.com` and your `authDomain`.

-6.  **Console Errors**: Check your browser's developer console for more specific error messages from Firebase.
+7.  **Console Errors**: Open your browser's developer console (usually F12).
+Look for more specific error messages from Firebase or your application.
+These can provide more clues.

+8.  **Firebase Project Region/Location**: Ensure your Firebase project's region settings (if applicable, e.g., for Firestore/Functions) are compatible and there are no regional restrictions affecting authentication.

+By systematically checking these points, especially the **Authorized Domains** in Firebase, you should be able to resolve the "invalid domain" error and other common authentication issues.
 ```